 Though these stories may be true, the thought of vaginal infections freaked me out.

-As for The Pill, I didn’t even think twice about it; because swallowing medicines isn’t something I want to do every single day.
+As for The Pill, I didn’t even think twice about it; swallowing medicines isn’t something I want to do every day.

 How the procedure was performed

-After I made my choice, the matron prepared me for the Jadelle implant procedure.
+After making my choice, the matron prepared me for the Jadelle implant procedure.

 The implants – the size of a matchstick – are usually inserted in your less-dominant arm, and that’s my left.

-So she cleans the area, injects local anesthesia, and made a tiny incision before inserting the Jadelle implants.
+So she cleaned the area, injected local anesthesia, and made a tiny incision before inserting the Jadelle implants.

-Though it wasn’t painful, I can still remember how it felt moving into my skin.
+Though it wasn’t painful, I still remember how it felt moving into my skin.

-I’m so sorry I can’t explain the feeling, even if I’m feeling it right now.
+I’m sorry I can’t explain the feeling, even if I’m feeling it right now.